TMS9900: Implementation

 The TMS9900 was implemented in an N-channel silicon gate MOS process, which required +5 V, −5 V and +12 V power supplies and a four-phase (non-overlapping) clock with a maximum frequency of 3 MHz (333 ns cycle), usually generated from a 48 MHz crystal using a TIM9904 (aka 74LS362) clock generator chip.

 The shortest instructions require eight clock cycles or 2.7 μs to complete (assuming 0 external wait cycles), many others run between 10 and 14 cycles (3.3...4.7 μs); the longest-running instruction (DIV) can take up to 124 cycles (41.3 μs).

 Like the Motorola 68000, the chip was packaged in a (then-unusual) 64-pin, 0.9 wide DIP.
 The comparatively large number of pins allowed for the 15-bit (word) address bus and 16-bit data bus to be brought out on dedicated pins without the use of multiplexing (unlike e.g. the Intel 8086 CPU), keeping external memory connections simple.
-Like Motorola, contrary to the convention used by many other manufacturers, TI labeled the most significant address and data lines "A0" and "D0," respectively.
+Contrary to the convention used by most other manufacturers, TI labeled the most significant address and data lines "A0" and "D0," respectively.
 All internal data paths and the ALU are 16 bits wide.

 The processor can be paused with the address bus tri-stated for external direct memory access (DMA).
 Memory accesses are always 16 bits wide, with the CPU automatically performing read-before-write operations for instructions with byte-wide accesses.

 The hardware interrupt system supports a 4-bit interrupt priority input, which needed to be higher than the priority level stored in the status register (bits 12–15) in order for the interrupt request to be served.
 In addition, the /LOAD input provides a non-maskable interrupt facility with a dedicated vector.

 The TMS9900 CPU also contains a 16-bit shift register ("CRU") designed for interfacing with external shift registers, with dedicated instructions supporting access to fields of between 1 and 16 bits width out of a total of 4,096 addressable bits.

 Parallel peripherals can be attached in memory-mapped fashion to the regular address and data bus.